the-17th-fox/Gov-Connect/README.md

 GovConnect — is an app that connects government agencies with civilians via microservice RESTful WebAPI.

-It allows state authorities to create global notifications (example: hurricane, storm, extreme tempreture, etc) and respond to the civilians reports (consequently, citizens have the opportunity to create them).
+It allows state authorities to create global notifications (example: hurricane, storm, extreme temperature, etc) and respond to the civilians reports (consequently, citizens have the opportunity to create them).

 ### Contents